yukthitech/utils/yukthi-json-expr/README.md

 * ${\color{blue}@includeFile}$ - For including file template.

 The copy of context from parent template parent template is used as context for included resource/file.
 Current object with ${\color{blue}@includeResource}$ or ${\color{blue}@includeFile}$ will be replaced with the resultant object child resource/file.

+**Note**: Loading of content of resources/files can be customized by setting custom content-loader on json-expression-engine.

 > **Usage of @includeResource**
 > ```json